More about: Lisbon in 1 Day: everything you need to know

 - Much of the itinerary is on foot along cobbled and steep streets, so choosing good footwear is essential.

-- Don't sleep in!
-In this setting, it's best to start the day at first light.
-That way, the views from the viewpoints in the Alfama neighbourhood are more beautiful and you'll have less trouble finding a good spot on a terrace for breakfast.
+- Don't sleep in.
+In this scenario , it's best to start the day at first light.
+That way, the views from the viewpoints in the Alfama neighbourhood are more beautiful, and it will be easier to find a good spot on a terrace for breakfast.

 - Lisbon is a city with a rich gastronomic tradition.
-For lunch near Praça do Comércio, there are some good value restaurants, also in the streets between the Santa Justa Elevator and Praça do Comércio.
-Da Prata 52 and Paludarium are two good places to try.
+For lunch, there are good value restaurants near Praça do Comércio, as well as in the streets between the Santa Justa Lift and Praça do Comércio.
+Da Prata 52 and Paludarium are two good places to eat.

-- Leave room for dessert and when you visit the Belém neighbourhood, don't miss the traditional Belém pastries.
-These are cream tartlets that you can enjoy in any café, but the best ones are found in the vicinity of the Jerónimos Monastery.
+- Leave room for dessert, and when you visit the Belém neighbourhood, don't miss out on trying the traditional Belém pastries.
+These are cream tarts that you can enjoy in any café, but the best ones are found in the vicinity of the Jerónimos Monastery.

-- One of the most visited monuments in Portugal is the Jerónimos Monastery, so book your tickets in advance.
+- Among the most visited monuments in Portugal is the Jerónimos Monastery, so book your tickets in advance.

 - To get from Praça do Comércio to the Belém neighbourhood, it's best to book the tram.
 But you can also book a cruise along the Tagus coast, which is a good option if you want to relax.